Tindjiev/Unity-Mirror/README.md

     }
 ```

-## Sin/Wave Effects (doesn't work on latest release... yet)
+## Sin/Wave Effects

-Just add the unity package with sin effects from Releases or download the files directly and attach to the mirror's camera the corresponding script
+Just add the unity package with sin effects from Releases or download the files directly
+Just attach the corresponding script to the mirror's camera to apply the effect